-"There was a thermal neutron component in the NTS film badge packet from 1966 through 1986 to record neutron dose.
-Since as every film badge packet issued on site had this component regardless of potential for exposure, monitoring data is not necessarily an indicator of exposure to thermal neutrons during routine activities.
+There was a thermal neutron component in the NTS film badge packet from 1966 through 1986 to record neutron dose [44].
+Every film badge packet issued on site had this component regardless of potential for exposure, therefore monitoring data is not necessarily an indicator of exposure to thermal neutrons during routine activities.
 Most of the neutron exposure at NTS in this time frame occurred in Area 25 (test reactor area).
 Low level exposure to neutrons in Area 12 would only intermittently have occurred and only involved workers who directly handled the fissile materials used for testing.
 During this activity, fast neutron monitoring was conducted using NTA film and thermal neutrons were monitored using the standard NTS film badge.
-Since Mr. XXX's responsibilities involved laying conduit in preparation for the tests and subsequent recovery of equipment and he was not monitored for fast neutrons, it is unlikely that he was involved in the placement of the fissile materials; therefore, neutron exposures were not considered for this dose reconstruction."
+Therefore, dose reconstructors should not consider missed neutron dose for NTS personnel who were not monitored specifically for neutrons using NTA film or TLDs depending on the timeframe (see Table 6-1).
 Starting in 1961 NTA film was assigned to those workers with the potential for exposure to neutrons (DeMarre 1993).
 Prior to that based on Table 6-9, it may be appropriate to assign neutrons based on a neutron-to-photon ratio applied to the reported photon dose.